practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 from: http://jean.paul.roy.free.fr/JAOO-SchemeHistory-2006public.pdf

-..does not mention term "procedure" once (or "procedural"), but eight time the term "function" and also eight time "functions".
+..does not mention term "procedure" once (or "procedural"), but eight times the term "function" and also eight times term "functions".

 <br/>